Tarunr09/Fake_News_Detection/README.md

 ### Clone the Repository

-Clone this repository to your local machine using the following command: git clone https://github.com/Tarunr09/Fake_News_Detection.git
+Clone this repository to your local machine using the following command: <br>
+git clone https://github.com/Tarunr09/Fake_News_Detection.git

 ### Run the Flask Application

-Run the Flask application using the following command: python app.py
+Run the Flask application using the following command: <br>
+python app.py

 This will start the Flask development server, and you should see output indicating that the server is running.
 By default, the application will be accessible at `http://127.0.0.1:5000/` or `http://localhost:5000/` in your web browser.